 Champions and allies designated as dragons gain bonuses or penalties based on other card's special powers.
 Many dragons are monster champions, though they can be of any type.
 Not all Dragons are "Flyers".
 Unless the card says "Flyer", it is not a flyer.

-This is the stack of cards from which a player draws his three cards at the beginning of his turn.
-When a player picks the last card from his draw deck, he is not entitled to any more cards until he creates a new draw pile.
-At the end of the turn in which he runs out of cards, he reshuffles his discard pile and that becomes his new draw pile.
+This is the stack of cards from which a player draws their cards at the beginning of their turn.
+When a player picks the last card from their draw deck, they are not entitled to any more cards until they create a new draw pile.
+Depending on the tournament or game settings, there can be two options: at the end of the turn in which a player runs out of cards, the game ends, and the victorious player is selected, or the discard pile is reshuffled to create the new draw pile.

 Druids can summon various Creatures for help in Combat.
 For that, the druid and creature art of the cards must match.
 Only one Creature can be summoned during the battle.